vivshaw/zettel/pages/within-subjects t-test.md

 ---
 tags: stats, statistical tests
-alias: repeated measures t-test, matches pairs t-test
+alias: repeated measures t-test, matched pairs t-test
 ---

 - a [[mean]] test for [[dependent samples]], using a [[t-test]]. operates on pairs of scores.
 	- you can use this either with paired samples or repeated samples.
+	- generally, you want 30 samples for each pair
 - assumptions:
 	- the *pairs* of scores are independent of each other
 	- the populations are normally distributed, *as are the difference scores*